 Planning a Rainy Day Hike?

-Here are some of my favorite hikes that are gorgeous in the rain!
+If you’re new to hiking, be sure to check out these tips for beginner hikers.
+And if you’re looking for a trail, here are some of my favorite hikes that are gorgeous in the rain!

 Pin any of these photos to reference this rain gear for hiking guide later!